Undergraduate opportunities

 Orientations

-Orientation dates will be set based on availability provided in applications by selected students.
-Orientations will be mandatory for students to be allowed to travel with this group.
+Orientations are mandatory in order for students to be permitted to travel with this group.

 Recipients